 "Maka you're not home everyday anymore, remember?"

 Her hands tried to choke the broomstick handle into little plastic pieces.
-Maka was sometimes forgetful of the fact that her hesitant career path has recently placed her in the city on weekdays.
-If she wasn't forgetful she was resentful.
+Maka was sometimes forgetful of the fact that her hesitant career path had recently placed her in the city on weekdays.
+If she wasn't forgetful, she was resentful.
 "Urgh."

 "Mifune and Kyle are decent but Kyle's a deputy now and Mifune can't do it by himself.
 We both know Black Star can't rope his way out a paper sack, and I'll be beyond pregnant come spring."

-Maka eyed the small bump that is Tsubaki's stomach and groaned. "...Why an Evans, though?"
+Maka eyed the small bump that was Tsubaki's stomach and groaned. "...Why an Evans, though?"